alexis4441/Project4Group2/README.md

 1. How can we predict the adoption likelihood using Machine Learning?
     - We will create an analysis of existing data to make a classification.
 2. How do certain factors affect the likelihood of a pet getting adopted?
-    - Hypothesis: Pets who are younger in age are more likely to be adopted.
     - Analyzing the impact of various factors on adoption rates.

 ### We will be using: